matthieu86/matthieu86/README.md

-# 💫 About Me:
+# I'm Matthieu 👋👨‍💻
-I'm Matthieu 👋<br><br>A passionate Engineering student from Paris 🇫🇷<br><br>🎓 I'm currently a 3rd-year Computer Science student at EFREI Paris.<br><br>🔭 I'm currently looking for a 2 years contract  in Cybersecurity starting in September 2025.<br><br>📬 How to contact me : matthtieu.bouin@efrei.net
+<br><br>A passionate Engineering student from Paris 🇫🇷<br><br>🎓 I'm currently a 3rd-year Computer Science student at EFREI Paris.<br><br>🔭 I'm currently looking for a 2 years contract  in Cybersecurity starting in September 2025.<br><br>📬 How to contact me : matthtieu.bouin@efrei.net

 # 💻 Tech Stack: